This recipe for Hamburger Soup came from a good friend of mine.

 - 1 bay leaf

-- 1-2 10-oz. bags frozen vegetable soup blend (not tomato-based kind), or whatever veggies you have on hand: frozen or leftovers, etc. Favorite veggies to add to this soup include: leftover roasted butternut squash, frozen roasted red peppers are great, fresh chopped zucchini, frozen green beans.
+- 1-2 10-oz. bags frozen vegetable soup blend (not tomato-based kind), or whatever veggies you have on hand: frozen or leftovers, etc. Favorite veggies to add to this soup include: roasted butternut squash, roasted red peppers, fresh chopped or frozen shredded zucchini, green beans.

 - Saute chopped onion in coconut oil.